NTK-DFL: Enhancing Decentralized Federated Learning in Heterogeneous Settings via Neural Tangent Kernel: Introduction

 \section{Introduction}

 Federated learning (FL) is a machine learning paradigm in which multiple clients train a global model without the explicit communication of training data.
 In most FL scenarios, clients communicate with a central server that performs model aggregation.
 In the popular federated averaging~(FedAvg) algorithm~\citep{fedavg}, clients perform multiple rounds of stochastic gradient descent~(SGD) on their own local data, then send this new weight vector to a central server for aggregation.
 As FL gains popularity in both theoretical studies and real-world applications, numerous improvements have been made to address challenges, including communication efficiency, heterogeneous data distributions, and security concerns \citep{comm_efficient, li2020federated, deep_leakage}.
-To handle the performance degradation caused by data heterogeneity, many works have proposed mitigation for FedAvg~\citep{karimireddy2020scaffold, li2020federated}.
+To handle the performance degradation caused by data heterogeneity, many works have proposed mitigation strategies for FedAvg~\citep{karimireddy2020scaffold, li2020federated}.
 Notably, some researchers have introduced the neural tangent kernel~(NTK), replacing the commonly-used SGD in order to improve the model convergence~\citep{yu2022tct, yue2022neuraltangentkernelempowered}.

 Despite these advancements, the centralized nature of traditional FL schemes introduces the possibility for client data leakage, computational bottlenecks at the server, and high communication bandwidth demand \citep{fed_open_problems}.
 Decentralized federated learning (DFL) has been proposed as a solution to these issues \citep{DFL_survey}.
 In DFL, clients may communicate with each other along an undirected graph, where each node represents a client and each edge represents a communication channel between clients.
 While DFL addresses some of the issues inherent to centralized FL, both frameworks grapple with the challenge of statistical heterogeneity across clients.
-Although mixing data on a central server could readily resolve this issue, privacy concerns and the burden of extensive communication make FL and DFL approaches necessary to address this challenge.
+Although mixing data on a central server could readily resolve this issue, transmitting raw, private training data from clients introduces privacy concerns, making FL and DFL approaches good candidates to address this challenge~\citep{dfl_survey_2}.
 This paper focuses on the following research question: How can we design a DFL approach that effectively addresses statistical heterogeneity?